German invasion of Belgium (1940): 12–14 May: Battles of the central Belgian plain

 The following day, 13 May, the French were undone by their poor tactical deployment.
 They strung their armour out in a thin line between Hannut and Huy, leaving no defence in depth, which was the point of sending the French armour to the Gembloux gap in the first place.
 This left Hoepner with a chance to mass against one of the French light divisions (the 3^{e} DLM) and achieve a breakthrough in that sector.
 Moreover, with no reserves behind the front, the French denied themselves the chance of a counterattack.
 The victory saw the Panzer corps out-manoeuvre the 2^{e} DLM on its left flank.
-The Belgian III Corps, retreating from Liege, offered to support the French front held by the 3^{e} DLM.
+The Belgian III Corps, retreating from Liège, offered to support the French front held by the 3^{e} DLM.
 This offer was rejected.

 On 12 and 13 May, 2^{e} DLM lost no AFVs, but the 3^{e} DLM lost 30 SOMUAs and 75 Hotchkisses.
 The French had disabled 160 German tanks.
 But as the poor linear deployment had allowed the Germans the chance of breaking through in one spot, the entire battlefield had to be abandoned, the Germans repaired nearly three-quarters of their tanks; 49 were destroyed and 111 were repaired.
 They had 60 men killed and another 80 wounded.
 In terms of battlefield casualties, the Hannut battle had resulted in the French knocking-out 160 German tanks, losing 105 themselves.
 Prioux had achieved his tactical mission and withdrew.